spf13/cobra/site/content/completions/_index.md

 $ helm status [tab][tab]
 harbor notary rook thanos
 ```
-You may have noticed the use of `cobra.ShellCompDirective`.
+You may have noticed the use of `kcli.ShellCompDirective`.
 These directives are bit fields allowing to control some shell completion behaviors for your particular completion.
-You can combine them with the bit-or operator such as `cobra.ShellCompDirectiveNoSpace | cobra.ShellCompDirectiveNoFileComp`
+You can combine them with the bit-or operator such as `kcli.ShellCompDirectiveNoSpace | kcli.ShellCompDirectiveNoFileComp`
 ```go
 // Indicates that the shell will perform its default behavior after completions
 // have been provided (this implies none of the other directives).